greg-raven/grus/_posts/2022-12-10-vote-no-on-h-r-3648-the-eagle-act.md

 ---
-title: 'Vote NO on H.R.
-3648, the EAGLE Act'
+title: "Vote NO on H.R.
+3648, the EAGLE Act"
 layout: post
 categories:
 - Letters